Breast Care Unit

 We aim to offer you same-day consultation and investigation with a member of the breast care team, though this is not always possible.
 If you need any further investigations, such as a mammogram (breast x-ray) or biopsy, you may be in the unit between two to four hours.
 Please make provisions for this, such as bringing snack or refreshments.

-- You will be referred onto 2WW pathway by your GP (or within King’s).
+1. You have been referred to an appointment by your GP (or within King’s).

-- A member of the medical team (consultant, clinical fellow, registrar or foundation year doctor) will take your medical history and complete a clinical examination.
+3. A member of the medical team (consultant, clinical fellow and registrar or foundation year doctor) will take your medical history and complete a clinical examination.

-- The consultant radiologist will review your mammogram, tomosynthesis, ultrasound and/or biopsy as required.
+5. The consultant radiologist will review your mammogram (x-ray), tomosynthesis, ultrasound and/or biopsy as required.

-- If your breast or radiology consultant is concerned by the findings of the diagnostic tests and a biopsy is taken, this will be discussed with you.
-If you then have any further concerns, a breast clinical nurse specialist (CNS) can talk you through the next steps.
+6. If your breast or radiology consultant is concerned by the findings of the diagnostic tests and a biopsy is taken, this will be discussed with you.
+If you then have any further concerns there will be support available.

-- You will be asked to return to the clinic in approximately one to two weeks for the results of your biopsy.
+7. Before you leave you will be provided with an appointment to return to the clinic in approximately one to two weeks for the results of your biopsy

 Preparing for your appointment